 Emergency Code Words

 Our code words are also a way for us to pass along instructions.
-We know that if we are separated, for whatever reason, and any of us call with the code word, we have a plan already set up to get back home as soon as possible, by any means available.
+We know that if we are separated, for whatever reason, and many of us call with the code word, we have a plan already set up to get back home as soon as possible, by any means available.
 Whether it’s a weather emergency or a national emergency, this is our way of being able to pass on that urgency, even if we only have 2 seconds for a text on an active phone line.
-If we hear or see the code word, we know it means get home now.
+If we hear or see the code word, we know it means to get home now.

 We also have another word.
 It is extreme, and it means do not come home, go to safety.
 Do we expect to ever have criminals come to our house and hold us hostage?
 No. But we DO try to have some plan in place that if there is a reason why the rest of us should not come home, we have a way to communicate that information in the shortest way possible.
 We would have to have access to a cellphone, sure.
-But better a plan set in place and never used than one never set all all and needed.
+But better a plan set in place and never used than one never set all and needed.